 This tool allows you to extract data from social media platforms to generate business leads and marketing audiences.
 Use it wisely!
 Let’s say it’s a grey-hat marketing strategy.

 How to tailor your campaign messaging across the customer journey

 Now that you’ve figured out your target audience, you should know that messaging shouldn’t be a one-fits-all.
-When you write your copy you should be aware of the following:
+So when you write your copy, you should be aware of the following: